-Proctitis is an inflammation of the rectum that causes discomfort, bleeding, and occasionally, a discharge of mucus or pus.
+Proctitis is an inflammation of the rectum.
+It can cause discomfort, bleeding, and the discharge of mucus or pus.

-There are many causes of proctitis, but they can be grouped in the following categories:
+There are many causes of proctitis.
+They can be grouped as follows:

-Non-sexually transmitted infections causing proctitis are seen less often than STD proctitis.
-The classical example of non-sexually transmitted infection occurs in children and is caused by the same bacteria that cause strep throat.
+Infections that are not sexually transmitted are less common than STD proctitis.
+One type of proctitis not from an STD is an infection in children that is caused by the same bacteria as strep throat.

 Risk factors include:

 Most of the time, proctitis will go away when the cause of the problem is treated.
 Antibiotics are used if an infection is causing the problem.

 Corticosteroids or mesalamine suppositories may relieve symptoms for some people.